Sionkob/MrQiRealNPC/README.md

 You must enter Mr. Qi's lab with 5 [Ancient Fruits](https://stardewvalleywiki.com/Ancient_Fruit) in your inventory to view the event.
 This can be done at any time after receiving the quest.

 </details>

+#### Event #12
+With Mr. Qi unlocked as a romance option, having 8 hearts with him, enter the [Pirate Cove](https://stardewvalleywiki.com/Ginger_Island#Pirate_Cove) in the Southeast region of Ginger Island on an even day (2, 4, 6, etc.) on a rainless night between 8PM and 2AM.

 ## Schedules
 Mr. Qi's current schedule is as follows: